 We left Agra early and cold the day after visiting the Taj Mahal and Red Fort of Agra.
-The city was crowded, but by this point we have started to get used to chaotic traffic and the constant blowing of car horns.
-We left the hotel around 6am and were dropped off at the bus station to take the local bus to Jaipur, known as the Paris of India.
-A six hour ride on the local bus was a hip, no-frills way to travel.
+The city was crowded, but by this point, we have started to get used to chaotic traffic and the constant blowing of car horns.
+We left the hotel around 6 am and were dropped off at the bus station to take the local bus to Jaipur, India.
+Jaipur is known as the Paris of India.
+A six-hour ride on the local bus was a hip, no-frills way to travel.
 Riding through the small towns and villages was something we would have missed out on by train or plane.
 Dotted with small produce stands, crowds of people and animals moving in every direction – rural Indian towns were exciting to witness up close.

-Amber Fort didn’t get its name due to it’s color or because of the mineral amber, it’s called “Amber” because the mountain city that it was built to protect is called Amber (pronounced “Amer”) and this was the original capital of the kingdom.
-It was built out of white marble and pink sandstone and is divided into four sections with their own beautiful courtyards.
+Amber Fort didn’t get its name due to its color or because of the mineral amber.
+It’s called “Amber” because the mountain city that it was built to protect is called Amber (pronounced “Amer”).
+Amer was the original capital of the kingdom.
+The fort was built out of white marble and pink sandstone and is divided into four sections.
+Each section of the fort has its own beautiful courtyard.
 We drove to the fort and entered through Chand Pol (Moon Gate).

 Once inside, we were amazed at the sight of Jaleb Chowk, the main courtyard.
 This is the courtyard where returning armies would display the fruits of war.
-This is where we met our guide and took some time to soak in the views and snap a few pictures for the gram.
+There we met our guide and took some time to soak in the views and snap a few pictures for the gram.